 The above Pie Chart reflects the various products sold by Carver Electronics for the month of October.
 From this report we can observe that amplifiers hold the highest percentage sales (41%) in the month of October.
 From this report CE can make out products they have in store or in inventory, and products that have to be ordered from a supplier.

-Summary
+Summary 5/5 pts.

 In Phase 5 of the CE project, based on the SDLC and previous and current phase, we updated the project with the Gantt chart, including Computer Architecture Design and moving User Documentation before Training.
 We designed the computer architecture based on the needs of CE and the database and web server for the CE online order system and trade in system.
 The RFP has been created from the point of view of CE.
 The input/output design and its samples were presented.
 The design of reports and examples generated from the database were displayed.